typelift/Aquifer/README.md

 `yield` is an operation that returns a value with a "hole" in it that we need to fill.
-In fact, if we were simply to use `yield` by itself, our program would block indefinitely waiting for the fused hole to be filled!
+In fact, if we were simply to use `yield` by itself, our program would block indefinitely waiting for the unfused hole to be filled!
 A `yield` is usually connected to, naturally, a `Consumer` pipe, which itself has a hole of type `A`.
 Here we'll hook up the function `stdinLn` (which returns a `Producer<String, ()>` that `yield`s values from stdin) to the function